-Bindweed after being sprayed – note the stick it is growing up making it easier to spray”
+Bindweed after being sprayed – note the stick it has been trained to grow up makes it easier to spray”.
+Bindweed will grow up living plants and throttle them if left unchecked.

 My first garden in Oxford had been neglected for 10 or 20 years.
 Bindweed had run rampant throughout the garden, there was no alternative but to spend many hours and many years before I was able to bring it under control.